dis-hunter/BeaconChildrenCenter/README.md

 ## About Beacon

-Beacon is a web application framework with expressive, elegant syntax.
+Beacon is a web application with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.

 ## Sponsors

-Payed Partnership
+Payed Partnership.
-buy me a Porsche GT3RS
+buy me a Porsche 911 GT3RS

 ### Premium Contributers